Whether you’re 45 or 85, it’s never too

 And these scientifically proven techniques

 right now so you can get started today!

-From the Desk of Nick Tate, Newsmax Health Publisher
+From the Desk of Nancy Reynolds, Newsmax Health Publisher

 I don’t have to tell you how devastating Alzheimer’s disease can be.

 Maybe you have a parent . . . a relative . . . or a friend who no longer remembers your face or your name.

 Maybe you’ve watched them slowly waste away, forgetting who they are and the beautiful life they’ve lived.